eryklabs/hugo/content/progress/homelab/_index.md

 ---

+### 📅 2025-11-03
+- Installed 64GB Samsung RAM kit, testing memory by running **MemTest86**, which has been running for about 6 hours now.
+- Researching specs for building a trueNAS server, which will work within our homelab ecosystem to supply sufficient storage.

 ### 📅 2025-10-24
 - Due to trend of increasing prices of most consumer goods, searching for SO-DIMM DDR4 64GB memory kit to install in the EliteDesk G4 800 as an upgrade, to support future services on the server.
 - Use high quality memory (Crucial, Samsung, Kingston, etc.)